-Why GDP Sucks?
+Why not GDP?
 Why HDI?

-However, As of February 2025, India was ranked fifth in the world for GDP.
+Taking an example of the most populated nation state, as of May 2025, India was ranked fourth in the world for GDP after USA, China & Germany.
 GDP can increase if the rich gets richer!
-But for HDI to increase many CRITICAL factors should.
+But for HDI to increase many CRITICAL factors: Education, Health, Income Equity should!

-Maximum part of India lives like urban poor or in rural villages where there is no access to good education, healthcare or high paying employment or enough support for entrepreneurship!
+Maximum part of India lives like urban poor or in rural villages where there is no access to good education, healthcare or high paying employment or enough support for entrepreneurship

 Do you see the disparity between Economic Growth and true well-being and human development?